amirrezaRst/mern-ecommerce/README.md

 # Mern Stack Food Project

-Hi!
+#### Demo
+Hello!
 I am Amirreza Rostami.
-This project is a food ordering site with a payment gateway, this project is in the form of RESTfull API
+This project is an online store site with a payment gateway.
+Its backend is based on Rest Full API

 My email : amirreza.rostami.0073@gmail.com

 ## Technology and frameworks